drewsonne/maya-dates/README.md

 ![Documentation Coverage](./docs/badge.svg)

-A library for interacting with and modifying both the Maya Long Count (LC) and Calendar Round (CR) dates.
+A typescript library for interacting with and modifying both the Maya Long Count (LC) and Calendar Round (CR) dates.

 # Quickstart